Alternative names for acromegaly

 Surgery is recommended in most people with acromegaly.
 It can reduce the size of the tumour and lower the level of growth hormone.
 If there is pressure on the nerves to the eyes, this can be relieved and vision improved.
 In most cases the operation is performed via the nose.

-Acromegaly can be treated with monthly injections which reduce the release of growth hormone from the pituitary gland.
-The injections can control the size of the pituitary tumour.
+In cases where surgery is not possible or has not been successful, acromegaly may be treated with monthly injections which reduce the release of growth hormone from the pituitary gland.
+The injections can also sometimes control the size of the pituitary tumour.
 These are called somatostatin analogues (octreotide and lanreotide).
 There is also a daily injection of pegvisomant which stops growth hormone having an effect on the patient’s body.
 Tablets, known as dopaminergics, can also be given.
 These tablets (cabergoline, quinagolide and bromocriptine) lower growth hormone levels.
 In general, the injections are much more effective than the tablets and the endocrinologist will monitor the response to treatment with blood investigations and scans.

 Are there any side-effects to treatment?

-Pituitary surgery can lead to a reduction in the levels of other hormones, but in most cases there is either an improvement in the function of the rest of the pituitary gland or it remains unchanged.
+Pituitary surgery can lead to a reduction in the levels of other hormones normally produced by the pituitary gland (see the article on hypopituitarism for further information).
 All patients will have their pituitary hormone levels monitored after surgery.
+Replacement treatments are available to restore hormone levels to normal.
 Other complications of surgery can include excessive bleeding, infection and abnormal sodium levels.

-The medical treatments have a number of side-effects which are usually mild.
+The medical treatments have a number of side-effects, which are usually mild.
 Somatostatin analogues may cause stomach upsets, diarrhoea and, rarely, gallstones.
 The dopaminergics can cause loss of appetite, nausea, vomiting and dizziness.
+Pegvisomant can disturb the liver function and regular blood tests are used to monitor this.
 The endocrinologist will explain these fully and change the treatment depending on the response in order to limit any side-effects.

 What are the longer-term implications of acromegaly?